niamhmc99/DemonstratingSoftwareQualityCA/README.md

  ### Task Estimation
  Task Estimation can be extremely difficult.
 Everyone on the team is involved in the estimation process as each member brings a different perspective on the product and work required to deliver a user story/ task.

- In the Sprint Backlog, I defined the stories/tasks that are needed to successful complete this project.
+ In the Sprint Backlog, I defined the stories/tasks that are needed to successfully complete this project.
- Using story points I estimated the relative effort of work involved in each task using the Fibonacci Sequence: 0, 1, 2, 3, 5, 8, 13, 21, etc. During the estimation process each team members estimates are compared and if the estimate result varys a discussion between the team needs to be had in order to agree on an estimate everyone is happy to settle with.
+ Using story points I estimated the relative effort of work involved in each task using the Fibonacci Sequence: 0, 1, 2, 3, 5, 8, 13, 21, etc. During the estimation process each team members estimates are compared and if the estimate result varys a discussion between the team needs to be had in order to agree on an estimate that everyone is happy to settle with.

+#### Fibonacci Sequence:
 **Points** |**Meaning**
 ------------ | -------------
 0 | Very Quick and Easy to Deliver - No Complexity